Best NZ Sports Betting Sites 2026

 - Advanced cash-out functionality – International platforms offer partial cash-out with better pricing algorithms

-- Payment method flexibility – Offshore sites accept crypto, various e-wallets, international payment methods; TAB is more limited
+- Payment method flexibility – Offshore sites accept crypto, various e-wallets, and international payment methods; TAB is more limited

 - Around-the-clock customer support – International operators provide 24/7 multilingual support; TAB operates business hours